S2P2/coding-for-everyone/src/concepts/module-2/working-with-text.md

 # Chopping and Combining (Working with Text)

 Working with numbers is about calculation, but working with text—or **strings**—is about communication.
+You'll constantly need to prepare your text to be shown to a user, whether it's a welcome message, a menu item, or an error warning.

+Let's look at the three most common ways you'll work with strings: combining them, inspecting their properties, and changing their style.

+### 1. Combining: "Pen Pineapple Apple Pen"
-The most common task you'll perform with strings is combining them to create new, more meaningful messages.

-This process of joining strings together is called **concatenation**. 🔗
+The most frequent task you'll perform with strings is joining them together to create new, more meaningful messages.
+This process is called **concatenation**. 🔗

 It's like connecting two train cars to make a longer train.
 In many languages, you can use the same `+` symbol you used for addition to concatenate strings.